 - Move the telescope so that the counterweight shaft is pointing down and the telescope is horizontal (level) and pointing east.
-Carefully remove your telescope accessories, then the telescope, then counterweights, and finally the counterweight shaft. - 2.
-Unscrew the lock knobs 5.5 to 7 full turns (this is still 5/16" to 3/8" out from the fully tightened position) and slide/tilt the Dec. axis assembly in an upward direction (arrow "B"). - 3.
+Carefully remove your telescope accessories, then the telescope, then counterweights, and finally the counterweight shaft. - Unscrew the lock knobs 5.5 to 7 full turns (this is still 5/16" to 3/8" out from the fully tightened position) and slide/tilt the Dec. axis assembly in an upward direction (arrow "B"). - 3.
 For transport/storage we recommend fully tightening the lock knobs.

-Attach Mounting Plate
+Attach Mounting Plate (purchased separately)

-(purchased separately)

-Several mounting plates are available for the 900 mount.
-If you own more than one instrument, you may need more than one plate.
-Attach your mounting plate with the screws provided with the plate.
-It is important to use the proper screws, please refer to the separate instruction sheet entitled "Mounting Plate Fastener Chart."
+Several mounting plates (also called cradle plates) are available for the 900GTO mount.
+If you own more than one instrument, you may need more than one plate, or you may wish to use one of the dovetail mounting plate options with more than one male dovetail sliding bar.
+Attach your mounting plate with the screws provided with the plate using one of the hole patterns shown at right.
+It is important to use the proper screws, please refer to the instruction sheet entitled "Mounting Plate Fastener Chart."
 This chart is available at the end of this manual and in the technical support section of our website.